MDF, while an affordable and versatile woodworking material, is notoriously susceptible to water damage.

 How to Apply Waterproofing Sealant to MDF

 To waterproof MDF, you’ll need a waterproof sealant.
-We recommend using a clear polyurethane sealant, like this one from Minwax.
+We recommend using a clear polyurethane sealant, like Minwax.

 - Sand the surface of the MDF to ensure maximum adhesion.